cloudera/hue/docs/gethue/content/en/posts/2021-05-18-installing-hue-slack-app-in-three-simple-steps.md

 Running some queries on the [demo live editor](https://demo.gethue.com/).

-Joining the [demo Slack workspace](https://join.slack.com/t/hue-bot-dev/shared_invite/zt-opqwvv68-eQFeios8FzFbmqQJ5wBNzg) to see the app in action or by using the following credentials:
+Joining the [demo Slack workspace](https://join.slack.com/t/hue-bot-dev/shared_invite/zt-pqep28s6-zd69W73EOWL5pCVDz06OBg) to see the app in action or by using the following credentials:

     Slack account email: demo@gethue.com
     Slack account password: gethue

-Till then, run some queries, copy those links and share ‘em all!

 </br>
 </br>

-Any feedback or question?
+Any [feedback](https://github.com/cloudera/hue/issues) or question is highly welcomed!
 Feel free to comment here or on the <a href="https://discourse.gethue.com/">Forum</a> and <a href="https://docs.gethue.com/quickstart/">quick start</a> SQL querying!

-Onwards!

 Harsh from the Hue Team